Close Menu

 Facebook Twitter LinkedIn Email Copy Link

-Literary great and thought provoker Richard Nathaniel Wright was born September 4, 1908, on a plantation in Roxie, Mississippi, near Natchez.
+Literary great and thought-provoker Richard Nathaniel Wright was born September 4, 1908, on a plantation in Roxie, Mississippi, near Natchez.
 His writings about his life and racism in America were credited with shifting the conversation around race in America at that time.

 His grandparents were born into bondage.
 His grandfathers both fought for the North in the Civil War; his paternal grandfather escaped slavery and joined the U.S. Navy in 1865.

-After his father, Nathan, left the family when Wright was 6, Wright’s mother, Ella, moved the family with relatives.
+After his father, Nathan, left the family when Wright was 6, Wright’s mother, Ella, moved the family in with relatives.
 His childhood was wrought with poverty and pain, which he chronicles in Black Boy.

 He writes: “The glad days that dawned gave me liberty for the free play of impulse and, from anxiety and restraint, I leaped to license and thoughtless action.
 My mother arrived one afternoon with the news that we were going to live with her sister in Elaine, Arkansas and that en route, we would visit Granny, who had moved from Natchez to Jackson, Mississippi.
 As the words fell from my mother’s lips, a long and heavy anxiety lifted from me.
 Excited, I rushed about and gathered my ragged clothes.
 I was leaving the hated home, hunger, fear, leaving days that had been as dark and lonely as death.”